Chart Color Schemes

 Bonny Hills's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Bonny Hills residents show positive health outcomes, matching national benchmarks for mortality rates and health conditions.
+Bonny Hills residents show positive health outcomes according to health data.

 Frequently Asked Questions - Health